-In Fig. 3, we show the energy consumption for each of the defined scenarios as the workloads vary across two parameters, VM size and input data size.
+In Figure 3, we show the energy consumption for each of the defined scenarios as the workloads vary across two parameters, VM size and input data size.
 Naturally, energy consumption increases for workloads executing larger VMs and when processing larger input data files.
 Comparing to the classic cloud, P2P-cloud consumes quite less energy as long as the jobs are performed locally.
 Generally, the energy required to accomplish jobs in datacenter model exceeds that of the P2P-cloud in any cases if the input size is big enough or the VM is large.
 However, we should bare in mind, this energy saving occurs by sacrificing the performance.
-In our studies, the cpu frequency of datacenter hosts are twice as the P2P-cloud hosts, 3.2GHz and 1.6 GHz respectively.
-Which means the processing time for the identical workload in P2P-cloud is twice as in the datacenter.